dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 > These commands don't work directly with UWP projects.
 > For this reason, the application's data model is placed in a shared library project, and a separate .NET Core console application is used to run the commands.

-## Create a library project for the data model
+## Create a library project to hold the data model

 * Open Visual Studio